emqx/cloud-docs/en_US/deployments/metrics.md

 <img src="./_assets/metric_dedicated_3.png" alt="metrics_detail" style="zoom: 33%;" />

 #### Packets
-The Packets chart provides 2 metrics, showing the traffic of messages received and sent by the deployment during the selected time period.
+The Packets chart provides two metrics, showing the traffic of messages received and sent by the deployment during the selected time period.

 | Metrics in API   | Description                  |
 | ------------------ | :--------------------------- |